Skip to main content

 Conservation And Sustainability

 Conservation of Loma de León faces significant pressure from urban encroachment as Barquisimeto continues to expand.
 Illegal construction, informal settlements, and quarrying activities threaten the monument's boundaries.
-INPARQUES efforts focus on boundary demarcation, community engagement, and environmental education to build local support for protection.
-The hill's watershed functions—particularly its role in supplying water to downstream communities—provide a compelling argument for preservation that resonates with urban populations.
+[1] INPARQUES efforts focus on boundary demarcation, community engagement, and environmental education to build local support for protection.
+The hill's watershed functions — particularly its critical role in recharging the main aquifer serving the Barquisimeto metropolitan area — provide a compelling argument for preservation that resonates with urban populations.
 Deforestation on the slopes has accelerated erosion, and reforestation programs using native dry-forest species have been implemented.
 Climate change projections for northwestern Venezuela suggest increasing aridity, which may further stress the monument's xerophytic communities.

 Visitor Ratings